ccrolo/Cristina-Romero-api-test/README.md

 The first functionality returns a table with the top 10 disease-associated genes.
 They are displayed in descending order of score with the following information: The disease identifier, Gene HGNC Symbol, score, year initial and year final.

 In addition, the id of the associated gene to which each row of the table refers is specified as extra information.
-For the correct information to be displayed, the UMLS code associated with the disease must be entered.
+For the correct information to be displayed, the UMLS code associated with the disease must be entered and 'enter' must be pressed.

 The second functionality returns a table with the Gene HGNC symbol, the number of variants and the list of variants.
-Para que se muestre la información correcta, debe introducirse un Gene HGNC symbol.
+For the correct information to be displayed, a Gene HGNC symbol must be entered and 'enter' must be pressed.

+### COMMENTS

+To create the tables, I chose to use the Bootstrap library because the ReactDataGrid library gave me problems.

+What I found more complicated was to understand the API and to know what information I was looking for and how I could get it.